 Taxeezy (“we”) are committed to protecting and respecting your privacy.

-This policy (together with our Terms and Conditions and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+This policy together with our Terms and Conditions (available to registered users) and any other documents referred to in it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

-For the purpose of the Data Protection Act 1998, the General Data Protection Regulation (EU) 2016/679 and any subsequent UK data protection legislation (the Legislation), the data controller is Taxeezy of Armstrong House, First Avenue, Doncaster, DN9 3GA.
+For the purpose of the Data Protection Act 1998, the General Data Protection Regulation (EU) 2016/679 and any subsequent UK data protection legislation (the Legislation), the data controller is Taxeezy of New House, London, EC1N 8JY.

 Information we may collect